 Enroll in a safe driving course to reduce insurance costs

 This doesn’t just apply to teens.
 Everyone can benefit from attending a safe driving course or taking extra defensive driving classes.
-These classes show insurance companies that you’re less likely to be involved in an accident, and they may offer you reduced rates on your policy in return.
+These classes show insurance companies that you’re less likely to be involved in an accident and may offer you reduced rates on your policy in return.

-Get in touch with the National Safety Council or AAA to discuss the process for enrolling on a course and lower the cost of insuring your child.
+Get in touch with the National Safety Council or AAA to discuss the process for enrolling on a course and lowering the cost of insuring your child.

 Student away discount